akib0079/akib0079/README.md

 ![Alt Text](https://media.giphy.com/media/Y4ak9Ki2GZCbJxAnJD/giphy.gif)
 <h2 font-family="Poppins', sans-serif">Hey👋, This is Akib Zawayed</h2>
 <h3 style='display=inline' >A passionate full-stack web-developer from Bangladesh :bangladesh: </h3>
-<p>Hey!👋 This is Akib Zawayed.
-A Web Designer, A Developer, and A WP-Expert.<br> Trying to make the Web Better and more Innovative in my own way🌏</p>
+<p>A Web Designer, A Developer, and A WP-Expert.<br> Trying to make the Web Better and more Innovative in my own way🌏</p>

 - 🔭 I’m currently working as a [Freelancer](https://www.fiverr.com/users/akib0079/)